robertbaker13/phase-0-handbook/readme.md

 # Phase 0 Student Handbook

 This handbook is designed to help orient students to the Phase 0 experience.
 Please take the time to read each section.
-If you have any questions, please contact your Phase 0 Facilitator or ask in your introductory session.
+If you have any questions, please contact your <a href="https://github.com/Devbootcamp/phase_0_handbook/blob/master/contact_and_support_list.md" target="_blank"> Phase 0 Facilitator</a>, ask your instructor in your introductory session, or create an pull request to add a question to the <a href="https://github.com/Devbootcamp/phase_0_handbook/blob/master/FAQ.md" target="_blank">FAQ</a>.

 1. <a href="https://github.com/Devbootcamp/phase_0_handbook/blob/master/learning_strategies.md" target="_blank">Overview</a>